 - Applicable International Student forms.

-- Establishment of California residency, without which nonresident tuition must be paid (see Non-Resident Tuition section in Section VI-Financing Your Education).
+- Establishment of California residency, without which nonresident tuition must be paid (see Nonresident Tuition on our Fees and Refunds page).

 - The completion of all admissions procedures, orientation, assessment, and student education plan requirements, except for any existing exemptions.